bharatkashyap/whyPL/README.md

 ## Lighthouse Audit ##
  ![Light House Audit](https://i.imgur.com/RhA6COL.png)

+ * **Flaws**

     * **Performance** :  A major error has been including all of Bootstrap's CSS and Javascript, which despite being minified and GZipped, signiciantly adds to First-Paint time.
 This could have been avoided using inlining these certain portions of critical CSS.
     * **PWA** :  Lighthouse has penalised the app for not providing for a custom splash screen, header bar not matching brand colours, and not including a prompt to 'Add to Home Screen'.

+    * In a number of places, the words 'most recent' are used.
+This refers to the 2016 season of the IPL and not the true most recent season.

 ## Build Setup